Wednesday, December 19, 2007

 Miracle

-I have been searching for my missing electronic organiser since last Wednesday night (24 Oct) after coming back from my badminton session.
-I searched the bag through and through and the next day back to Basel Hall to check whether it was left there.
-I was sure I took it with me to play game on Wednesday night.
-But no sign of it.
+I had been searching high and low for my missing electronic organiser since last Wednesday night (24 Oct), after returning home from my badminton session.
+I went through my bag repeatedly, and the following day even went back to Basel Hall to check if I had accidentally left it there.
+I was certain I had brought it along to the game that night - but there was simply no sign of it.

-This morning just before going to work, I said another prayer.
-"God, You know how desperate I am for this organiser and I have no other alternative but to come to you one last time.
-Just somehow lead me to my organiser".
+This morning, before leaving for work, I whispered a final prayer: “God, You know how desperate I am for this organiser.
+I have no other alternative but to turn to You one last time.
+Please, somehow, lead me to it.”

 Sabahans getting used to DIY in Perth